yi-editor/yi/README.md

 command.
 As an example, I'm developing a `yi-haskell-utils` package and my config depends on it.
 To accommodate for this, I ran `cabal sandbox add-source ~/programming/yi-haskell-utils`.
+You can then `cabal install yi-haskell-utils` to add the package to the sandbox.
+You should call `cabal build` in the sandbox directory after you modify a local package so that the sandbox has an up-to-date version of the package.

 I suspect that it'd be perfectly possible to make your config file into a cabal project and manage the dependencies that way but I have